ministryofjustice/moj-frontend/docs/components/alert.md

 {% example "/examples/alert-dismissible" %}

-The alert can be made to persist, or be dismissable (by the user closing it using a 'dismiss' link).
-This is particularly helpful for the success alert, where there's nothing more for the user to do.
-This can help users to manage tasks and keep their interfaces clear.
+The alert can be made to be persistent or dismissable (with the 'dismiss' link).
+Dismissing it is particularly helpful for the success alert, where there's nothing more for the user to do.
+It can help users to manage tasks and keep their interfaces clear.

 <div class="govuk-warning-text">
   <span class="govuk-warning-text__icon" aria-hidden="true">!</span>